C-Pro/geche/tails.md

 "Tail" is the suffix part of the key that belongs to one key only.

-For example before optimiztion keys "apple" and "approve" will be stored this way (one node per character):
+For example before optimiztion keys "apple" and "approve" were stored this way (one node per character):

 a - p - p - l - e
         |